BetonQuest/BetonQuest/documentation/Documentation/Compatibility.md

 # Compatibility
-**In total 29 plugins have dedicated support for BetonQuest.**
+**In total 30 plugins have dedicated support for BetonQuest.**

 BetonQuest hooks into other plugins by itself to provide more events, conditions and objectives or other features.
-24 plugins are supported right now:
+25 plugins are supported right now:
-_AureliumSkills, Brewery, Citizens, Denizen, EffectLib, Heroes, HolographicDisplays, JobsReborn, Magic, mcMMO, MythicLib, MMOCore, MMOItems, MythicMobs, PlaceholderAPI, ProtocolLib, Quests, Shopkeepers, SkillAPI, Skript, Vault, WorldEdit, FastAsyncWorldEdit and WorldGuard._
+_AureliumSkills, Brewery, Citizens, Denizen, EffectLib, Heroes, HolographicDisplays, JobsReborn, LuckPerms, Magic, mcMMO, MythicLib, MMOCore, MMOItems, MythicMobs, PlaceholderAPI, ProtocolLib, Quests, Shopkeepers, SkillAPI, Skript, Vault, WorldEdit, FastAsyncWorldEdit and WorldGuard._